 Full Arch implant bridges (All-on-4, permanent dentures, etc) are a wonderful thing.
 They quickly turn around a patient’s self-confidence and get them back on track with their diet and overall health.
 I have had a very positive experience providing my patients with this treatment.

 if done the wrong way, they can lead to pretty disastrous outcomes.
 Although failure of osseointegration of dental implants does sometimes occur, is not the major complication for these cases.
 Rather, the nuisance really is managing prosthetic complications.
-(To learn how you can make All-on-Four Prosthetics & Manage common complications, see our training course All-on-Four “In-A-Box”)
+(To learn how you can make All-on-Four Prosthetics & Manage common complications, see our training courses)

 Here are some common issues that are encountered with All-on-4 treatments:

 Fracture of Temporary All-on-4 Restoration